moon-up/moon-sdk-kotlin/docs/YearnApi.md

 <a id="addLiquidityWeth"></a>
 # **addLiquidityWeth**
-> AccountControllerResponse addLiquidityWeth(authorization, name, inputBody)
+> TransactionAPIResponse addLiquidityWeth(authorization, name, inputBody)